-The Appellant, in his Statement of Appeal to CAS dated 23 September 2008, requested for relief:
+The Appellant, in his Statement of Appeal to CAS dated 19 September 2008, requested for relief:

-That the preliminary decision of the FEI Tribunal of 21 August 2008 and the Decision of 8 September 2008 be annulled.

-- 2. That Respondent be ordered to disclose the number of Horses tested at the Event and to disclose all the "Test Reports" the A and the B samples and all the "FEI Medication Control Forms" of all Horses tested at the Event. - That a neutral and scientifically reliable expert opinion about the test method and test procedure by a 3. director of a WADA approved laboratory shall be obtained. - 4.
-That Respondent be ordered not to impose provisional suspensions prior to a final decision by the FEI Tribunal in future cases of alleged offences against the Equine Anti-Doping and Medication Control Rules, unless in special circumstances. - 5.
-That Respondent be ordered to publish the decision by the CAS including the reasons therein in the subsequent FEI-NewsLetter and the FEI-Bulletin. - That Respondent shall bear the costs of the arbitration and the legal costs of Appellant".
+- That the "modified" decision of the FEI Tribunal of 8 September 2008 be annulled and that the decision of the FEI Tribunal of 5 September 2008 (provisional lift of the suspension) be declared effective, i.e. that the provisional suspension be lifted until a final decision by the FEI Tribunal. - Eventually, that the preliminary decision of the FEI Tribunal of 21 August 2008 be annulled.
+2. - 3.
+That a neutral and scientifically reliable expert opinion about the test method and test procedure by a director of a WADA approved laboratory shall be obtained. - 4.
+That Respondent be ordered not to impose provisional suspensions prior to a final decision by the FEI Tribunal in future cases of alleged offences against the Equine Anti-Doping and Medication Control Rules, unless in special circumstances. - That respondent be ordered to publish the decision by the CAS including the reasons therein in the 5. subsequent FEI-NewsLetter and the FEI-Bulletin. - That Respondent shall bear the costs of the arbitration and the legal costs of Appellant".
 6.

-Further to that, the Appellant raised the following procedural motion:
+Further to that, the Appellant raised two procedural motions:

-"That the execution of the decision of 8 September 2008 and of the preliminary decision of the FEI Tribunal of 21 August 2008 be stayed, i.e. that the provisional suspension be lifted until a final decision by the FEI Tribunal".
+- That the execution of the "modified" decision of the FEI Tribunal of 8 September 2008 be stayed and that the decision of the FEI Tribunal of 5 September 2008 (provisional lift of the suspension) be declared effective, i.e. that the provisional suspension be lifted until a final decision by the FEI Tribunal. - 2.
+Eventually, that the execution of the preliminary decision of the FEI Tribunal of 21 August 2008 be stayed, i.e. that the provisional suspension be lifted until a final decision by the FEI Tribunal".